epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/tot_coprod_genre.html"></iframe>
 </div>

-For most genre we will have the same conclusion as for all movies, i.e. two coproduction countries is best.
-The notable exception are World Cinema, Romance Film and Comedy.
-We don't have an explanation for what that is but the fact that Romance Film and Comedy behave in the same way isn't surprising as 60% of movies that are romantic are also comedies and 40% of comedies are romantic films as well.
+For most genres we will have the same conclusion as for all movies, i.e. two co-production countries is the best.
+The notable exceptions are World Cinema, Romance Film and Comedy.
+We don't have an explanation for why that is but the fact that Romance Film and Comedy behave in the same way isn't surprising as 60% of movies that are romantic are also comedies and 40% of comedies are romantic films as well.
 For the World Cinema genre, we give an explanation about why it might behave like that after we analyse the number or production region for a movie.

 <div class="responsive-iframe">
     <iframe src="plots/country_co-productions.html"></iframe>